Warning: Disconnect power before servicing.

 HUMID-ERRORA humidifier fault message on the ResMed AirSense 10 or 11 means the device detected a problem with the HumidAir heated humidifier module.
 The fault can indicate corroded contact pins preventing electrical connection, a failed heating plate inside the water chamber, or a device-side circuit issue.
 The device can still deliver therapy without humidification when this fault is active.

-HUMID-FAULTThe ResMed HumidAir heated humidifier connects to the base of the AirSense 10 and 11 via gold contact pins that carry both power and data signals.
-When the humidifier is not working, the water does not warm up and air arrives dry at the mask.
-The most common cause is corroded or dirty contact pins between the water chamber and the device base, followed by a failed heating plate inside the chamber.
+HUMID-FAULTThe ResMed HumidAir heated humidifier connects to the AirSense 10 and 11 base via gold contact pins that carry both power and data signals.
+When those pins can't make a clean connection, the water doesn't warm up and your air arrives bone dry at the mask.
+It's usually dirty contacts or a failed heating plate inside the chamber.

 KEEPS-OFFA ResMed AirSense 10 or 11 that repeatedly shuts off during therapy is usually caused by the SmartStart/SmartStop feature misinterpreting brief mask repositioning as therapy end.
 SmartStop detects when breathing stops at the mask and automatically powers down the motor.
 This feature can also be triggered by high mask leak, aggressive EPR settings, or intermittent power supply issues.